Frequently Asked Questions for Traffic School in Wisconsin

 Taking our course may help you in a couple of ways.
 First, you may be able to reduce your insurance rates.
 You’ll want to check with your insurance company to see if they give discounts to customers who enroll in a Wisconsin defensive driving course.
 Second, you may be able to complete your court-ordered traffic school requirement with our course.
 You’ll need to contact your court and ask whether they would be willing to approve our course for point reduction.

-We are currently approved for ticket amendment by the City of Brookfield Municipal Court and the Village of Greendale.
+We are currently approved for ticket amendment by the City of Brookfield Municipal Court, the Village of Greendale and the Muskego Municipal Court.
 For all other Wisconsin traffic courts, you’ll need to contact them directly and request permission to fulfill your requirement with our online course before you enroll.
 If you’ve been convicted of a Failure To Yield violation, our Failure To Yield course is fully approved by the state of Wisconsin.
 In addition, you still may be able to take one of our courses for an insurance discount.
 Your insurance provider will be able to tell you whether or not you qualify.

 The state of Wisconsin does not automatically authorize drivers to take an online traffic school course; permission is granted by judges on a case-by-case basis, so you’ll need to contact your court.